joedooley/sportport-active/wp-content/plugins/squirrly-seo/readme.txt

 * Fixed the wp_is_writable for older wp versions
 * Fixed the Open Graph not to include non embed videos in meta
 * Fixed the Sitemap Ping option to remain switched on when is selected

-= 5.1.1 =
-* Corrected the css for the top yellow bar
-* Get the keyword from database for the saved article
-* Fixed the feed style issue
 * Added the custom size image for Open Graph in Squirrly SEO Snippet
-* Increased the plugin loading speed in front-end
-* Fixed the post optimization history issue
-* Fixed the encryption for the password and fixed the bad login issue
-* Compatible with WP 4.2.2

 = 5.0.3 =
 * Prevent canonical, prev, next meta duplicate inserted by other SEO plugins
 * Fixed snippet custom title and description to change when other SEO plugins are installed
 * Fixed javascript issue in login page

-= 5.0.2 =
-* Made it download the remote images while in text editor
-* Detects remote images when the URL doesn't contain http
-* Fixed favicon disappear on plugin updates

-= 5.0.1 =
-* Fixed some issues for the PHP 5.1-5.2
-* Compatible with WP 4.2.1

 = 5.0.0 =
 * Changed Squirrly SEO look